What Republicans have actually said about cuts to Social Security and Medicare

 Sen. Ron Johnson has also suggested renewing entitlement programs, but on an annual basis.
 (Greg Nash)

 Similar to Scott, Sen. Ron Johnson (R-Wis.) has suggested that Congress regularly renew the entitlement programs.
-However, Johnson has proposed that this be done on an annual basis.
+However, Johnson has proposed that it be done on an annual basis.

 “I’ve been saying for as long as I’ve been here that we should transfer everything, put everything on budget so we have to consider it if every year.
 I’ve said that consistently, it’s nothing new,” Johnson told “The Regular Joe Show” podcast last August.